meltyourface/blank/posts/Militancy/Psychological-Warfare-Campaign-Operation-Mind-Fracture/index.md

 ---
 Operation: Mind Fracture

-Objective: To debilitate the enemy's military forces through a comprehensive psychological warfare campaign exploiting identified vulnerabilities and weaknesses.
+**Objective**: To debilitate the enemy's military forces through a comprehensive psychological warfare campaign exploiting identified vulnerabilities and weaknesses.

 Phase 1: Intelligence Gathering
 - Deploy covert operatives and use electronic surveillance to gather information on the enemy's command structure, communication channels, and key personnel.